hakanardo/vi3o/docs/index.rst

 =========================

 Utility for loading/saving/displaying video and images.
-It gives random access to mjpg and mkv video frames.
+It gives random access to mjpg (in http multipart format) and H264 (in .mkv format) video frames.
 For recordings origination from Axis cameras the camera system time at the time of capture is provided as timestamp for each frame.

 To get system timestamps in H.264 recordings "User data" has to be enabled.
 It is found by clicking "Setup", "System Options", "Advanced", "Plain Config" and